Loan Modification vs. Refinance: Which option is best for you?

 A loan modification changes the terms of the loan so that borrowers dealing with economic hardship can afford the payments.
 To achieve that goal, lenders can reduce the interest rate, extend the term or change the loan type (or do a combination of all three).
 Some possibilities:

-- Longer loan term: If your monthly payment is too much for your post-pandemic budget, your lender might extend your term — from 15 years to 30 years, or from 30 years to 40 years.
+- Longer loan term: If your monthly payment is too much, your lender might extend your term — from 15 years to 30 years, or from 30 years to 40 years.
 This gives you more time to repay your loan and reduces the amount of your monthly payment.

 - Lower interest rate: If interest rates are lower now than when you locked in your mortgage, you might be able to modify your loan and get a lower rate.
 This step lowers your monthly payment.